Working at Joeys

 - Professional Development workshops and seminars

 - Annual research scholarships for academic and professional staff

 - Regular seminars and keynote addresses by leading educators and other professional speakers

 - Health and wellbeing program including weekly fitness classes and yoga practice during term time

-- Free access to College gym/weights room with instruction from Strength & Conditioning coaches
+- Free access to College gym/weights room with instruction from Strength and Conditioning coaches

 - MacBook computer for academic staff whilst employed at the College

 - IT support provided by ICT Learning and Teaching Facilitators